Definition of 'bedridden'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 It took her out of training for a year and she was bedridden for three months.
-Times, Sunday Times (2016)Within weeks she was bedridden with howling physical pain and attempting suicide.
-Times, Sunday Times (2014)Many sufferers can be bedridden for years.
+Times, Sunday Times (2016)Many sufferers can be bedridden for years.
 The Sun (2012)She is bedridden and unable to do anything for herself.
 Times, Sunday Times (2011)He was bedridden for a week, cutting himself off from friends and colleagues.
 The Sun (2012)Sometimes, patients are bedridden and have to be fed through a tube.
 Times, Sunday Times (2013)He had MS and was bedridden for years.
 Times, Sunday Times (2016)NOBODY goes to hospital for gourmet meals, but bedridden patients can be forgiven for expecting a nibble or two.
 Times, Sunday Times (2006)Instead of recovering, she has another stroke and remains at home bedridden, unable to talk.
 Times, Sunday Times (2012)It came to a point where I couldn't work and was bedridden for two weeks.
 Times, Sunday Times (2006)I pushed myself so hard I got hepatitis and was bedridden for a month.
 Christianity Today (2000)

 Trends of 'bedridden'